COVID-19 updates for adult social care and health providers

 - inform their employer

-Information and guidance on COVID-19 testing for personal assistants
+Information on testing

 If you have any queries related to testing, please call the national coronavirus contact centre on 119.